Puerto Rico's Hurricane Maria death toll hiked to 2,975

 The study also found that government emergency plans in place when Maria hit were not designed for hurricanes greater than a Category 1.
 Maria was a Category 4 with 154 mph winds.
 Damage was estimated at more than $100 billion.

-She added that she has doubts whether Puerto Rico, which is trying to restructure a portion of its more than $70 billion public debt amid a 12-year recession, can adopt any of the recommendations.
+Rossello pledged to carry out the recommendations, though there are questions about Puerto Rico's ability to do so.
+The island is trying to restructure a portion of its more than $70 billion public debt amid a 12-year recession.

-"I don't think they have the resources," she said.
-"That is a very critical issue."